 World Language Credit by Proficiency

-High school students can earn up to a maximum of 4 credits through this program.
-Students are assessed in reading, writing, speaking, and listening.
+Students can earn up to a maximum of 4 credits through this assessment opportunity.

 Credit by Proficiency FAQs